peterhinch/micropython-iot/pb_link/README.md

  3. Send reports every N seconds (0: never) (`int`).
  4. SSID (str).
  5. Password (str).
- 6. qos Quality of service (0 or 1).
-See [section 6](./README.md#6-quality-of-service).

 If having a file with credential details is unacceptable an empty string ('') may be used in the SSID and Password fields.
-In this case the ESP8266 will attempt to connect to the WLAN which the device last used.
+In this case the ESP8266 will attempt to connect to the WLAN which the device last used; if it fails there is no means of recovery and the link will fail.

 `config.py` also provides a `hardware` list.
 This contains `Pin` and `I2C ` details which may be changed.
 Pins are arbitrary and the I2C interface may be